mhyrr/kanonical/src/pages/2019-11-28-education.md

 4. **Everything else.**  Sorry, that's just the way it is.

-- This is not a popular view, because everyone wants to value the education and choices they make.
+- This is not a popular view, because everyone wants to value the education and choices they make themselves.
 The [importance of this choice has been overhyped](https://www.theatlantic.com/education/archive/2017/09/education-and-economic-mobility/541041/?utm_source=atlfb), and it is absolutely true that some schools will be better for a specific person than others.
 But that’s not how schools do their marketing and branding.
-They’re mostly still trying to imitate the prestigious institutions at the top of this list and buy admissions based on brand and prestige.
+They’re mostly still trying to imitate the elite institutions at the top of this list and buy admissions based on brand and prestige.

 - This only works at the top.
 Elite colleges manage brand better than almost anything else on the planet.
 They take an academic tradition of hundreds of years and use it to sell an environment that caters to tomorrow’s rich and powerful.
 Harvard is the pinnacle of educational prestige, but let’s be clear, the reason you go to Harvard isn’t the great education you’ll get.
 It’s the connections you’ll make and the value of the credential you’ll have afterward.
 In essence, it’s a very expensive social club for intelligent people.
 And the secret societies on Ivy League campuses are just an extension of that.